Yumin zhengce

-Yumin zhengce (yúmín zhèngcè (愚民政策), lit. 'policy of governing ignorant masses') is a chengyu and concept in Chinese political philosophy.
+Yumin zhengce (yúmín zhèngcè (愚民政策), lit. 'policy to keep the masses stupid') is a chengyu and concept in Chinese political philosophy.

 Summary

 The term refers to the practice of a government deliberately keeping its population in a state of ignorance in order to make them more obedient to political authority and too incompetent to form effective rebellions against the state, thus rendering them more easily subjugated.
-A fundamental idea held that by limiting the population's literacy their thoughts could be limited as well.
+A fundamental idea held is that by limiting the population's literacy their thoughts could be limited as well.

 The systematization of yumin zhengce has been attributed to Shang Yang, a statesman of the State of Qin.
 The 3rd century BC Book of Lord Shang states that "[when] the masses are kept ignorant, they are thus [made] easy to control" (民愚則易治也).